microbus-io/fabric/docs/tech/patharguments.md

 ## Greediness

-A typical path argument only captures the data in one part of the path, i.e. between two slashes in the path or after the last slash.
-Multiple arguments may be defined in the path.
+A typical path argument only captures the data in one part of the path, i.e. between two `/`s in the path or after the last `/`.
+The values of these  arguments therefore cannot contain a `/`.
+However, multiple such path arguments may be defined in the path.

 ```yaml
 functions: